Skip to main content

 Introduction

-In a Crusoe Managed Kubernetes (CMK) environment, native cloud provider LoadBalancer support is not available.
-To expose your Kubernetes services externally and load balance traffic efficiently, setting up an HAProxy instance as a reverse proxy and load balancer is a reliable solution.
+If native LoadBalancer doesn't suit your needs, to expose your Kubernetes services externally and load balance traffic efficiently, setting up an HAProxy instance as a reverse proxy and load balancer is a reliable solution.

 This guide walks you through deploying a simple test application on your CMK cluster, configuring it to identify which node serves the request, and setting up HAProxy on a dedicated VM to distribute incoming requests evenly across your worker nodes via NodePort services.
 By following this guide, you'll have a working load balancer that can handle external traffic and distribute it across multiple Kubernetes worker nodes.